ryoppippi/cv/index.md

 `2016 - 2018` **Rakugo Performance**

 - Performed Japanese traditional comedy routine, Rakugo (落語)
-- Founded International Christian University Rakugo Club and organized as the president
+- Founded International Christian University Rakugo Club and organised as the president
 - Performed for nursing home residents, primary school students, and so on
 - Performed at universities and public buildings in Edinburgh UK with the